Delivery: A mix of daytime, evening, Saturday, and online courses.

 Students can take individual Psychology courses to meet Liberal Arts and Sciences requirements for an Associate in Arts Degree (AA), Minnesota Transfer Curriculum (MnTC), or to transfer individually to two- and four-year colleges and universities.

-Additionally, the Mental Health Behavioral Aide II Certificate provides psychology coursework that applies to a variety of entry-level careers in mental health.
+Additionally, the Mental and Behavioral Health Worker Certificate provides psychology coursework that applies to a variety of entry-level careers in mental health.

 Potential Job Titles

 Many occupations within the field of psychology require a graduate degree either at the master or doctoral level.
 These include: clinical/counseling psychologist, marriage and family therapist, counselor, psychometrist, school psychologist, organizational consultant, academic researcher, and college professor.